Lower Marlboro Wharf

 Journey into History

-The Historic District Commission has developed a Calvert County Heritage Tour on Lower Marlboro.
-This "story map" features 21 stops with images, video and commentary.
+Calvert County Heritage Tour on Lower Marlboro.
+The Historic District Commission has developed a "story map" featuring 21 stops with images, video and commentary.
 Find it here: Lower Marlboro Route

 There has been a wharf at Lower Marlboro since 1750.
 A hand-drawn map of Lower Marlboro, circa 1800, shows a square wharf in its present location with a holding pen not far down the road on the south side.
 Two warehouses were located north of the wharf.
 Later documents, as recent as 1923, show an L-shaped wharf with two gable-ended warehouses.
 Access was an inclined ramp on the south side of the warehouses.